WellthCare

 1. Lower Premiums but Higher Out-of-Pocket Risk

-The most immediate effect of an HDHP is a lower monthly premium, which can save employers 20-40% compared to a traditional PPO or HMO plan.
-This makes HDHPs attractive for organizations looking to control benefits costs.
-However, the trade-off is that employees face significantly higher out-of-pocket exposure.
-For employers, this shifts cost volatility onto the workforce, but it also creates a major employee relations risk.
-When employees cannot afford their deductible, they delay care-which leads to worse health outcomes and, counterintuitively, higher long-term claims.
+The most immediate effect is a lower monthly premium, saving employers 20–40% compared to a traditional PPO or HMO plan.
+That makes HDHPs appealing for organizations looking to control costs.
+However, employees face much higher out-of-pocket exposure.
+For employers, this shifts cost volatility onto the workforce—but it also risks employee trust.
+When employees can't afford their deductible, they delay care, leading to worse health outcomes and, oddly, higher long-term claims.

 2. The "Care Delay" Problem Creates Hidden Costs